nagasudhirpulla/taming_python/blog/skills/parse_arguments_in_python.md

 In this post we will understand how to read command line arguments using `argparse` module

-Install argparse module using `pip install argparse`
+Install argparse module by entering `pip install argparse` in command prompt

 #### Creating a DataFrame from excel files using 'read_csv' or 'read_excel'
 read the documentation of `read_csv` [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html)